carbon-language/carbon-lang/clang/docs/ClangFormat.rst

   Generic Options:

-    --help                     - Display available options (--help-hidden for more) --help-list                - Display list of available options (--help-list-hidden for moOAre) --version                  - Display the version of this program
+    --help                     - Display available options (--help-hidden for more) --help-list                - Display list of available options (--help-list-hidden for more) --version                  - Display the version of this program